DhruvMakwana/Dog_Breed_Classifier_pytorch_deeplearning_udacity/README.md

 [image3]: ./images/vgg16_model_draw.png "VGG16 Model Figure"

+# Dog_Breed_Classifier_pytorch_deeplearning_udacity

+This project is part of deeplearning nanodegree on udacity implemented using pytorch

 ## Project Overview

 Welcome to the Convolutional Neural Networks (CNN) project in the AI Nanodegree!
 In this project, you will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
 Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.